CTA and Pace Fixed Route Buses

 CTA “L” Trains

-The majority of CTA “L” stations are accessible, and more and more stations are becoming accessible each year.
+The majority of CTA “L” stations are accessible, and more stations are becoming accessible each year.
 All CTA “L” trains have at least two accessible cars per train.
-Accessible CTA “L” stations have elevators, audio and visual announcements, TTY, tactile strips on the platform edge, Braille and large print signs, and gap fillers to bridge the gap between the platform and the train.
+Accessible CTA “L” stations have elevators, audio and visual announcements, tactile strips on the platform edge, Braille and large print signs, and gap fillers to bridge the gap between the platform and the train.

 For more information how on how customers with disabilities can use CTA fixed route service, the CTA has produced an Accessibility video to demonstrate the ease of using CTA buses or "L" trains.